ypark9/yopa.page/content/blog/2026-07-30-agentcore-identity-private-key-jwt.en.md

   - bedrock
 ---

-Let's start with one concrete agent and keep it the whole way through.

-A customer-support agent needs to read a customer's order history from an internal orders API.
-That API is protected by your identity provider (IdP).
-So before the agent can call the API, it needs an access token, and to get that token it has to prove to the IdP *who it is*.
+Consider a customer-support agent that needs to read a customer's order history from an internal orders API.
+The API is protected by an identity provider (IdP), so the agent needs an access token before it can make the request.
+To obtain that token, it first has to authenticate itself to the IdP.

-That last step, how the agent proves its identity to the IdP, is the whole subject of this post.
-In July 2026 AWS [added Private Key JWT client authentication to Amazon Bedrock AgentCore Identity](https://aws.amazon.com/blogs/machine-learning/authenticate-with-private-key-jwt-using-amazon-bedrock-agentcore-identity/), and it changes the answer in a way worth understanding.
+This authentication step is the focus of this post.
+In July 2026, AWS [added Private Key JWT client authentication to Amazon Bedrock AgentCore Identity](https://aws.amazon.com/blogs/machine-learning/authenticate-with-private-key-jwt-using-amazon-bedrock-agentcore-identity/), providing an alternative to shared client secrets.

 ## Where Identity fits in AgentCore

-When an agent needs to call a protected downstream resource, it doesn't hardcode a token.
-It asks AgentCore Identity for one:
+When an agent needs to call a protected downstream resource, it asks AgentCore Identity for a token:

 ```
 agent → GetResourceOauth2Token → (access token) → orders API
 ```

-AgentCore Identity is the piece that goes to your IdP's token endpoint, authenticates, gets an access token back, and hands it to the agent.
-The agent then calls the orders API with that token and reads the order history.
+AgentCore Identity authenticates with the IdP's token endpoint, obtains an access token, and returns it to the agent.
+The agent then uses the token to call the orders API.

-The interesting question hides inside "authenticates."
-The IdP won't hand out a token to just anyone.
-The client (here, AgentCore Identity acting for your agent) has to authenticate itself first.
-There are two ways to do that, and moving from the old one to the new one is the point.
+The important detail is how that authentication works.
+Before the IdP issues a token, the client, in this case AgentCore Identity acting for the agent, must prove its identity.

 ## Before: the shared client secret

-The classic OAuth 2.0 client-credentials setup uses a shared secret.
-You register the agent as a client on your IdP, get back a `client_id` and a `client_secret`, and store the secret on your side.
-When AgentCore Identity requests a token, it sends both:
+A traditional OAuth 2.0 client-credentials setup uses a shared secret.
+You register the agent as a client with the IdP, receive a `client_id` and `client_secret`, and store the secret.
+AgentCore Identity sends both values when it requests a token:

 ```
 POST /token